By Ivy / Last update October 19, 2022

 If the system reserved partition is on the second drive, you can choose to clone or backup the entire system with an all-in-one disk cloning software, AOMEI Backupper, for example.
 It will include all the boot-related partitions, such as, system reserved partition.

-2. Is formatting system reserved partition safe?
+2. Is the formatting system reserved partition safe?

 By default, it's not suggested to format system reserved partition if your computer work properly.
-If it's on the second drive or the disk is experiencing smart error, you choose to move system reserved partition with 4 methods provided in this article and then format it for more space.
+If it's on the second drive or the disk is experiencing error, you choose to move system reserved partition with 4 methods provided in this article and then format it for more space.

-3. How do I make my system reserved partition bigger?
+4. How do I make my system reserved partition bigger?

 To make system reserved partition bigger, you can extend it to unallocated space with Disk Management.
 The steps should be: right-click the system reserved partition > select Extend Volume.... and follow the on-screen instruction to finish the rest of steps.